ministryofjustice/calculate-release-dates/docs/sds-40.md

 ## Tranching

-SDS40 was introduced in two tranches:
+SDS40 was introduced in two tranches to support a phased recalculation and release process:

-- **Tranche 1 (10 September 2024)** – applied to those serving SDS/DYOI/S250 of less than 5 years
+- **Tranche 1 (10 September 2024)** – applied to prisoners serving SDS sentences where the longest sentence or aggregate in the sentence envelope was **less than 5 years**
-- **Tranche 2 (22 October 2024)** – applied to all remaining eligible sentences
+- **Tranche 2 (22 October 2024)** – applied to all remaining eligible cases
-- Tranching and defaulting rules do not apply to sentences imposed after 10 September 2024

-These tranche dates allowed for a staged recalculation and release process.

-Any new sentence imposed on or after 10 September 2024 is subject to the 40% rule unless excluded by relevant criteria (see below).
-For sentences imposed after this date, SDS40 eligibility is determined by the offence type and sentence characteristics.
+- For **any sentence imposed on or after 10 September 2024**, SDS40 applies immediately (if eligible), and tranche rules do not apply.

+To be included in Tranche 1, the following conditions had to be met:

+- The person was **in custody on 10 September 2024**
+- They had **at least one SDS sentence imposed before 10 September 2024** which produced a **50% Conditional Release Date (CRD) on or after 10 September 2024**
+- And either:
+    - They had **no sentences or aggregates of 5 years or more** in their booking, or
+    - They had **sentences or aggregates of 5 years or more**, but the **latest Sentence Licence Expiry Date (SLED)** of those longer sentences was **before 10 September 2024**

+To be Tranche 2 a person must have a longer SDS sentences or aggregates (5 years or more) with a latest SLED after 10 September 2024.

-For detailed examples and exceptions (e.g. transitional cases between tranches, aggregate sentences), refer to the relevant SDS Operational Guidance.
+Generally, people who were **not in custody on 10 September 2024** were not considered for tranching or defaulting - though specific considerations apply.
+Refer to the relevant SDS Operational Guidance or Policy.
+Similarly, for detailed examples and exceptions (e.g. transitional cases between tranches, aggregate sentences), refer to the relevant SDS Operational Guidance.

 ## Scope and Eligibility